Katello/katello.org/docs/installation/index.md

 * 80 TCP - HTTP, used for provisioning purposes
 * 443 TCP - HTTPS, used for web access and api communication
-* 5671 TCP - qpid ssl - used for client actions
+* 5647 TCP - qdrouterd - used for client and capsule actions
 * 9090 TCP - HTTPS - used for communication with the smart proxy

 ## Production